Catholic U. names Illinois provost, ex-engineering dean as president

 It is a trend affecting colleges throughout the country, but Catholic has been hit particularly hard.
 Kilpatrick said the university will have to refine some of its offerings — such as career prep services — but also find different ways to bring in revenue so that the school is less dependent on tuition.

-At Illinois Tech, Kilpatrick drove the development of an online masters program for students living in China that is expected to generate $10 million in net tuition revenue by 2025, according to his CV.
+At Illinois Tech, Kilpatrick drove the development of an online masters program for students living in China that is expected to generate $10 million in net tuition revenue by 2025, according to his CV (curriculum vitae).
 He also created the school’s five-year strategic plan and helped assemble a leadership team that includes four new deans and seven department chairs.

 There is also work to be done on messaging, said Kilpatrick, who during his years at Notre Dame saw undergraduate enrollment in the engineering department grow by 60 percent.
 “I’ve had many conversations with enrollment strategists over the last many years,” he said.
 “I think one of the things that you do is, you sharpen the message around what makes your university really distinctive.”